Chapter 13.08

 (2) For service to establishments producing industrial wastes.
 In either case, the owner or his agent shall make application on a special form furnished by the city.
 The permit application shall be supplemented by any plans, specifications or other information considered pertinent in the judgment of the superintendent.
 A permit and inspection fee shall be charged for a residential or commercial building sewer permit and a separate charge for an industrial building sewer permit shall be paid to the city at the time the application is filed.
 All fees and charges are established in the city fee schedule adopted and approved by city council resolution.

-(c) All costs and expense incident to the installation and connection of the building sewer shall be borne by the owner.
-The owner shall indemnify the city from any loss or damage that may directly or indirectly be occasioned by the installation of the building sewer.
+(c) All costs and expense incident to the installation, connection, maintenance or replacement of the building sewer from the premises to the city main line shall be borne by the owner.
+The owner shall indemnify the city from any loss or damage that may directly or indirectly be occasioned by the installation or repair of the building sewer.

 (d) A separate and independent building sewer shall be provided for every building, except where one building stands at the rear of another on an interior lot and no private sewer is available or can be constructed to the rear building through an adjoining alley, court, yard or driveway, the building sewer from the front building may be extended to the rear building and the whole considered as one building sewer.